South Africans pray for Mandela recovery

 "We wish him speedy recovery, he must get well," Soweto resident Mlugisi Sekhosana said.
 "We know what he did for us in South Africa.
 All the nation, black and white, we wish him well."

-The Sunday Times newspaper took a sombre tone, with the headline "It's time to let him go", quoting a longtime friend of Mandela's, Andrew Mlangeni.
+The Sunday Times newspaper took a somber tone, with the headline "It's time to let him go", quoting a longtime friend of Mandela's, Andrew Mlangeni.

 "The family must release him so that God may have his own way.
 They must release him spiritually and put their faith in the hands of God," the newspaper quoted Mlangeni as saying.